Astronomy Astronomy

 Recommended products

-The ORCA-Fusion, a back-illuminated sCMOS, offers high QE (95 %) and low readout noise, enabling high sensitivity imaging.
+The ORCA-Fusion, a back-illuminated sCMOS camera, offers high QE (95 %) and low readout noise, enabling high sensitivity imaging.

 The ORCA-Flash4.0 V3 digital CMOS camera captures auroras with high speed, high definition, and wide dynamic range.